 CILA seeks to create broadly educated students who thrive in diverse environments, swiftly adapt to new situations, and become effective communicators and engaged citizens.
 It provides students in highly concentrated degree programs like engineering, management, and technology the ability to meet core degree requirements while developing a deeper understanding of people and societies through the lens of the liberal arts.
 Through 15 credits of thematically aligned courses culminating in an undergraduate certificate, students in these degree programs connect the liberal arts to their professional aspirations through a set of courses that strengthen valuable and timeless skills in written and oral communication, creative thinking, and problem-solving that are essential to advancing their careers.

-First-year students in the Cornerstone program enroll in a two-semester sequence called Transformative Texts (see syllabi for Transformative Texts I and Transformative Texts II).
+First-year students in the Cornerstone program enroll in a two-semester sequence called Transformative Texts.
 This course is designed to meet university requirements for cultivating writing and oral communication skills while introducing students to enduring works of literature and philosophy.
 Faculty members from a range of liberal arts disciplines teach in the Transformative Texts sequence, engaging students with foundational literature such as Shakespeare’s Hamlet and Dante’s Inferno, and connecting the context in which they were written to relevant issues of today.
 The Transformative Text sequence creates a sense of intellectual community and belonging for the students as there is a degree of commonality across the sections: at least half the assigned readings on the syllabi are expected to come from a list of works determined by the participating faculty.
 As of 2019, 62 faculty are affiliated with Cornerstone and teach the Transformative Texts sequence; the majority are full-time faculty members.

 The teaching of Mary Shelley’s Frankenstein, for example, proves to be especially relevant to engineering and technology students interested in artificial intelligence.
 The course assignments extend far beyond a critical reading of the novel, as students in past semesters also attended a Frankenstein film festival and a theatrical performance of the original work by Shelley, and even participated in a short fiction contest in which they wrote about creating their own monster.